oconnor0/BeaconRoad/CoreRules.md

     * Effect: Gain *advantage* on your next ranged attack this turn.

 * Attack!
-    * Requires: Command 1, MIND d4.
+    * Requires: MIND d4.
     * Cost: Action, Stress 1; or Reaction, Stress 2.
-    * Trigger:  An enemy takes an Action or targets an ally.
+    * Trigger:  An enemy Acts or targets an ally.
     * Target: 1 allied creature within 30'.
     * Effect: Target ally may make 1 basic attack.